THANK YOU HEMPFEST® 2014 STAFF !

 Nope.
 Here are some of the many reasons it’s best to take care of your own needs:

 1. Hempfest is crawling with authority figures- local, state and federal.
 Many not in uniform, some posing as stoners, vendors, or fellow volunteers.
 Remember that all penalties are doubled in a park!

 2. There is no quality control with illegal sales.
 Is there mold?
 Cat hair?
 Pesticides?
 Poison?
 Hep C?
 Swine Flu?
 Ecoli?
 Unexpected other drugs?
 No one can tell, and you might be one of the unlucky ones!

 3. Illegal drug sales hurt Hempfest.
 Do you want Hempfest shut down?

 4. People who sneak illegal stuff into Hempfest are making money off an all-volunteer event and NOT KICKING DOWN.
 The paying vendors bring in almost half the $$ it costs to produce the event, please spend your money on legal vendors.

 Nope.
 We wish!
 However, it’s illegal, and that’s a bummer!
 We ask that ALL staff not scheduled to work a Night Safety shift leave the park before dark.
+PLEASE DO NOT ATTEMPT TO CAMP IN THE SURROUNDING STREETS!
 Here is a URL for info on local transportation, lodging and camping, and directions to Myrtle Edwards Park: http://www.hempfest.org/festival/attendees

 Email Staff Services via: firstname.lastname@example.org